LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

    :language: C++

-By using ``RAJA::statement::Lambda`` parameters in this way, the code potentially indicates more clearly which areguments are used.
+By using ``RAJA::statement::Lambda`` parameters in this way, the code potentially indicates more clearly which arguments are used.
 Of course, this makes the execution policy more verbose, but that is typically hidden away in a header file.
 Statements such as ``RAJA::Segs``, and ``RAJA::Params`` identify the positions of the segments and params